jharwell/sierra/docs/src/faq.rst

    tags, modifying attributes.
-This is a good way to apply tricky configuration which doesn't really fit anywhere else, or to try out some "quick and dirty" changes to see if they do what you want before codifying them with a python class (see :ref:`ln-sierra-tutorials-project-main-config` for details on how to do that).
+This is a good way to apply tricky configuration which doesn't really fit anywhere else, or to try out some "quick and dirty" changes to see if they do what you want before codifying them with a python class (see :ref:`tutorials/project/main-config` for details on how to do that).

 #.
 Q: SIERRA can't find a module it should be able to find via